ThompsonBethany01/Estimating_Home_Values/README.md

 > - A reproducable Github repo containing
 >   - Walkthrough of the DS pipeline within a jupyter notebook
 >   - Acquire/Prepare modules in .py files
-> - Answers for the
+> - In a seperate presentation (adding link when complete), answers for the
 >   - States and counties properties are located in
 >   - Distribution of tax rates for each county